 Top 10 Questions to Ask Your Financial Advisor

-When people are searching for a financial advisor or a financial planner, one of the first things they want to know is, “What is your rate of return?”
-Unfortunately, that question can’t be answered directly because every client is unique and so the conversation becomes unproductive.
-Instead, you can ask the following top 10 questions in order to evaluate a potential financial advisor or your existing advisor and get a really good sense of who you’re working with and if they’re a good fit for your financial needs.
+When households interview for a financial advisor or a financial planner, one of the first things they ask is, “What is your rate of return?”
+Unfortunately, no advisor can answer that directly because every client is unique, making the conversation unproductive.
+Instead, ask the following questions to evaluate a potential or existing financial advisor.
+These questions will help you determine who you work with and whether they fit your financial needs.

-1. Will you act as a fiduciary when making recommendations and making decisions on my behalf?
+1. Will you act as a fiduciary when making recommendations and decisions on my behalf?

 2. How frequently do you meet with your clients throughout the year?